27 Best Things To Do In Montevideo

 Take my word for it: Montevideo deserves to be visited, and you’ll end up enjoying it way more than you can anticipate.
+I certainly was sad to leave after spending some time there to explore!

 In this post, I will highlight what to do in Montevideo and share some useful tips to help you plan your trip there.

-25 Things To Do In Montevideo
+27 Things To Do In Montevideo

 Pass by Plaza Indipendencia

-Plaza Indipendencia is lined with important buildings such as Palacio Estevéz, which was the seat of the government until 1985.
-Palacio Salvo is located on its eastern side and on the western side you’ll find the Puerta de la Ciudadela, one of the few remnants of the colonial town, which was almost completely demolished in 1883.
+Plaza Indipendencia is lined with important buildings, such as Palacio Estevéz, which was the seat of the government until 1985.
+Palacio Salvo is located on its eastern side, and on the western side, you’ll find the Puerta de la Ciudadela, one of the few remnants of the colonial town, which was almost completely demolished in 1883.

 Admire Palacio Salvo

-Among the unmissable things to do in Montevideo, there’s seeing and even going inside Palacio Salvo.
+Among the unmissable things to do in Montevideo is seeing and even going inside Palacio Salvo.
 This building of 27 floors and 100 meters used to be the tallest one in South America when it was inaugurated in 1927.
-It’s built in a mixture of Art Deco, Renaissance and Gothic style and is often seen as the building that best reminds visitors and locals alike of Montevideo’s most prosperous times.

 Explore the Ciudad Vieja

-West of Plaza Indipendencia and through the Puerta de la Ciudadela you’ll find Montevideo Ciudad Vieja.
+West of Plaza Indipendencia and through the Puerta de la Ciudadela, you’ll find Montevideo Ciudad Vieja.
 This is by far the most charming part of town, a mixture of crumbling old buildings and newer ones where you’ll find quaint coffee shops and small boutiques.
-It’s a nice place to walk around, taking photos and just enjoying the relaxed atmosphere.

 Visit Montevideo Cathedral